Can You Sell a House With Back Taxes Owed? 5 Options to Weigh

 How can I tell if I owe back taxes?

-If you haven’t received a bill or legal notice through the mail, you can search online for how to view any tax balance and payment activity or do a title search.
+If you haven’t received a bill or legal notice in the mail, you can check online to view your tax balance and payment history, or conduct a title search to obtain this information.

 Look up taxes owed by name or address